chanlab-calpoly/yang-et-al_bawr_congen/README.md

-# Data analysis for Yang et al. 2025
+# Description of file archive
-Input files and scripts for Yang et al. 2025.
+Input files and scripts for analysis of _Batrachoseps wrighti_ RADseq data from Yang et al.

 Full citation: Yang, C, L Guderyahn, C Corkran, S Wagner, and LM Chan.
 In press.
 Population genomic investigation of the Oregon Slender Salamander (_Batrachoseps wrighti_) reveals suburban populations are remnants, not recent introductions.
 Conservation Genetics